Client Social Media Reports for Personal Injury and Disability Lawyers

-Private Footprint was developed to provide lawyers with full visibility into their clients’ past and present social media activity.
+Private Footprint was developed to provide attorneys with full visibility into their clients’ past and present social media activity.
 It is designed to protect both you and your clients.
 But more importantly, it can help increase the settlement value of your clients’ files.

 Your Clients are Damaging their Files